Encharted Cook

 • Place ground beef in a large mixing bowl.
 Sprinkle the dried oregano, Mrs. Dash seasoning, and black pepper over the meat.

-Add the bread crumbs into the center of the meat and pour the egg mixture over the bread crumbs.
-Let it stand until the bread crumbs mostly absorb the egg mixture, approximately 10 minutes.
+Add the breadcrumbs into the center of the meat and pour the egg mixture over the breadcrumbs.
+Let it stand until the breadcrumbs absorb most of the egg mixture, approximately 10 minutes.

 2 Pounds Ground Beef, 1 Teaspoon Dried Oregano, 1 Teaspoon Mrs. Dash Original Seasoning, ½ Teaspoon Black Pepper

-• Gently, mix the ground beef with the bread crumbs, seasonings, and egg mixture until all of the ingredients are well incorporated.
+• Gently mix the beef, breadcrumbs, seasonings, and egg mixture until evenly combined.
 The meatloaf mixture should easily gather together.

 • Press the meatloaf mixture into the loaf pan and bake for 1 hour or until an instant-read thermometer shows an internal temperature of 160°F/71°C in the center of the meatloaf.